 Once the tow vehicle starts to squat, I will move the load back roughly 6 inches and strap it down. (assuming I have room behind to not hang over the back of the trailer.)
 The end goal is to let the trailer carry as much of the load without leaving the tow vehicle nose high and light on steering.

-Finally, the biggest error I see is traveling speeds with heavy loads.
+Finally, the most significant error I see is traveling speeds with heavy loads.
 The tires on the tow vehicle may be capable of speeds beyond what the trailer is capable of, but for safety’s sake, slow it down.
 Speed and outside temperature also come into play.
 If you’re hauling, and it’s 105 degrees outside, what do you think the road temperature is?
 A few miles per hour speed reduction not only helps mileage, but overall tire temperature will not rise as harshly.
 It could very well be the difference between changing a tire at a Pilot fueling station or getting to your destination a few minutes later than the GPS determined while comfortably sitting in the A/C.